 Prepare a Blank with 1 ml of distilled water instead of Tyrosine solution construct the standard curve with micrograms of tyrosine.
 Tyrosine concentration on the X-axis and OD on Y-axis using a standard curve determine the amount of tyrosine present in a given unknown solution.

-Note: Download the Protocol, which help to easy your lab work. and See other Protocols to download
+Note: Download the Protocol, which helps to ease your lab work. and See other Protocols to download